USB Firmware Compilation

 - Replace

-<Your Board ID> is the CANBUS UUID of the board in the printer.cfg configuration file.
+<your_mainboard_ID> is the CANBUS UUID of the mainboard in the printer.cfg configuration file

-- For regular host software, use the following code:
+- For standard upper computers, use the following code

 - Query the New Device ID